jpailden/rstatlab/week2.md

 -   Click `Session > Set Working Dir > Choose Directory` menu .
 This will also change directory location of the Files pane.

--   From within the `Files` pane (lower left), click `More > Set As Working Directory` menu.
+-   From within the `Files` panel (lower right), click `More > Set As Working Directory` menu.
 (Navigation within the Files pane alone will not change the working directory.)

 ### Data on flight delays on the tarmac